Hacker News

-Hacker News (sometimes abbreviated as HN) is a social news website focusing on computer science and entrepreneurship.
+Hacker News (HN) is an American social news website focusing on computer science and entrepreneurship.
 It is run by the investment fund and startup incubator Y Combinator.
 In general, content that can be submitted is defined as "anything that gratifies one's intellectual curiosity."

 The word hacker in "Hacker News" is used in its original meaning and refers to the hacker culture which consists of people who enjoy tinkering with technology.

 History

 The site was created by Paul Graham in February 2007.
 Initially called Startup News or occasionally News.YC., it became known by its current name on August 14, 2007.
 It developed as a project of Graham's company Y Combinator, functioning as a real-world application of the Arc programming language which Graham co-developed.

 At the end of March 2014, Graham stepped away from his leadership role at Y Combinator, leaving Hacker News administration in the hands of other staff members.
-The site is currently moderated by Daniel Gackle who posts under the username dang.
+The site is currently moderated by Daniel Gackle who posts under the username dang and Tom Howard who posts under the username tomhow.

 Gackle co-moderated Hacker News with Scott Bell (username sctb) until 2019 when Bell stopped working on the site.